gitmachtl/cardano-signer/README.md

 ## Release Notes

+* **1.6.1**
+	- Added new check in CIP-36 mode to avoid duplicated voting_key entries in the delegations.
+Exits with an error if duplicates are found.

 * **1.6.0**
 	- New Syntax - Now you can use the parameter `--data-file` to use any binary file as the data source to sign.
 	- Added the function to directly use bech encoded secret and public keys for the signing/verification.
 You can mix the formats.

 * **1.5.0**
 	- New CIP-36 mode via parameter `--cip36`.
 This enables the new catalyst/governance registration and votingpower (multi-)delegation mode.
 Output generates a signed cbor file or hex_string.

 * **1.4.0**
 	- New CIP-8 mode via parameter `--cip8`.
 This enables CIP-8 conform payload signing.
 	- New Syntax - Now you can use the parameter `--data` for pure text payloads, and `--data-hex` for hex-encoded payloads.

 * **1.3.0**
 	- Now supporting true parameter/flag names.
 	- Added new optional `--out-file` option, which would write the signature+publicKey to a file and not to the standard output.

 * **1.2.0**
 	- Added support to use Cardano-Key-Files in addition to a direct Key-Hexstring.
 Supports standard sKey/vKey JSON files and also files with a Bech32-Key in it, like the ones generated via jcli

 * **1.1.0**
 	- Added functionality to do also a Verification of the Signature together with the data and the Public Key.

 * **1.0.0**
 	- Initial version, supports signing of a Data-Hexstring string with a Key-Hexstring.

 <br>
 <br>